AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-comparison.md

 # Segment IQ overview

 The Segment Comparison (Segment IQ) Tool discovers the most statistically significant differences among an unlimited number of segments through an automated analysis of every single metric and dimension you have access to.
-It automatically uncovers the key characteristics of the audience segments that are driving your company’s KPIs and lets you see how much any segments overlap.
+It automatically uncovers the key characteristics of the audience segments that are driving your company's KPIs and lets you see how much any segments overlap.

-Analysts can spend many hours or even days searching for relevant differences between segments across broad swaths of your company’s metrics and dimensions.
-Not only is this analysis tedious and time consuming, you can never be sure whether you haven’t missed a key difference insight about a segment that would make a big impact to your targeted marketing efforts.
+Analysts can spend many hours or even days searching for relevant differences between segments across broad swaths of your company's metrics and dimensions.
+Not only is this analysis tedious and time consuming, you can never be sure whether you haven't missed a key difference insight about a segment that would make a big impact to your targeted marketing efforts.

 [Segment Comparison on YouTube](https://www.youtube.com/watch?v=fO3PNB93U_w&list=PL2tCx83mn7GuNnQdYGOtlyCu0V5mEZ8sS&index=38) (4:46)

 Here are some key new concepts, visualizations, and tables that are introduced with the Segment Comparison tool:

-## “Everyone else” segment {#section_30AEE8181E5D46D9AB27F7CA3815D0CD}
+## "Everyone else" segment {#section_30AEE8181E5D46D9AB27F7CA3815D0CD}

-For convenience, we’ve added the “everyone else” segment so that you don't have to create it manually.
+For convenience, we've added the "everyone else" segment so that you don't have to create it manually.
 For example, take the Purchasers audience.
-You don't have to create a Non-Purchasers segment, since it's already included in the “everyone else” segment and can be quickly removed if you’d rather add a different segment for comparison.
+You don't have to create a Non-Purchasers segment, since it's already included in the "everyone else" segment and can be quickly removed if you'd rather add a different segment for comparison.

 ## Size and overlap {#section_885A71EE458C43189A77B8F552CA346A}

 The Size and Overlap visualization illustrates the comparative sizes of each selected segment and how much they overlap with each other.
 You can hover over the visual to see how many visitors were in each overlapping or non-overlapping section.
 You can also right click on the overlap to create a brand new segment for further analysis.
-If two segments do not overlap (for example if using the “everyone else” segment), you’ll also see that reflected in this visual.
+If two segments do not overlap (for example if using the "everyone else" segment), you'll also see that reflected in this visual.

 ![](assets/size-overlap.png)